TipsForGIS/jupyter-from-venv/README.md

 geojson==2.5.0
 ```

 # Running the script

-Once you have the script inside your Python project folder, you can run the command:
+Once you have the script inside your Python project folder, you can run the command with an argument for the venv folder name you want to use:

 `source jupyter-from-venv.sh my-venv`